10 Things You Didn’t Know About Parisian Culture

 Fashion In Paris

-The average look is simple, tidy, black or grey, and everything must fit the way it should.
+The average look is simple, tidy, black or gray, and everything must fit the way it should.

 Most Parisians never went to the top of the Eiffel Tower

-The first thing that comes into mind when you talk about Paris is the Eiffel Tower.
-Of course most Parisians enjoy it, but only as something to watch from the distance.
+The first thing that comes to mind when you talk about Paris is the Eiffel Tower.
+Of course, most Parisians enjoy it, but only as something to watch from the distance.
 It’s better to enjoy a view of the Eiffel tower than a view from it.

 Nevertheless, you will definitely meet many Parisians at Champs de Mars enjoying the weather!